PulpSpy/Confluence/2024/Satoshi.md

 The next best evidence is C++ but the overlap between crypto expertise and C++ expertise is likely to be substantial (we ignore the overlap between crypto knowledge and living in Sherman Oaks).

-### Guess Who
+### Guess who?

-* Bayesian inference is powerful and can be used informally to reason about candidates without numbers, but we can consider a simplification of it.
+Bayesian inference is powerful and can be used informally to reason about candidates without numbers, but we can consider a simplification of it.
 Consider the board game "Guess Who" (if unfamiliar, see short explanation on [Wikipedia](https://en.wikipedia.org/wiki/Guess_Who%3F)).
 Imagine playing the game with 6 billion faces instead of 24 faces.
 If you used a sequence of questions, each eliminating half of the remaining candidates, how many questions would you have to ask to find Satoshi?
 33 questions.
 If each question eliminated 90% of the candidates, 10 questions would be sufficient.

-* With Guess Who, faces start up and are flipped down; there is no in-between.
-A Bayesian version of Guess Who would allow faces to be in-between "flipped up" and "flipped down."
-In this case, with a low prior, faces would start mostly flipped down and it would take work to flip them up.

-* One blog post [ZG21] purports a mathematical proof that C. Wright is Satoshi Nakamoto, providing both a method and an application of the method.
-The article is informal and our assessment is that it is ultimately fallacious, but the author did participate as an expert witness in one court case concerning who Satoshi is.
-After a false start of explaining, but failing to use, Bayes theorem (an appropriate method we address below), it instead uses an approach that we will describe as the "Guess Who" method.
+The simplifying assumption Guess Who makes about Bayesian inference is that faces are fully flipped up or flipped down, there is no in between.
+You can ask your playing partner, does the candidate know C++?
+This is a great question that could flip down more than 99.98% of the faces, albeit the playing partner needs to treat "knowing C++" as a binary yes/no, ignoring that real people "know" C++ at different levels (e.g., one might know C without specifically knowing C++ but by knowing C, they do know something about C++).
+A followup could be: does the candidate know cryptography?
+This question is a great opening question but is less great of a followup question because of the large overlap of people knowing both C++ and cryptography (both are covered in a typical computer science degree).

+After these opening questions, we run out of hard evidence and have to ask speculative questions about typing patterns, ties to London or California, approximate ages... things that we do not know for certain which risks either flipping the real Satoshi down or asking questions so vague that they flip nearly no one down.
+We simply do not have 10 good questions to ask about Satoshi in a sequence would each flip down 90% of the faces that remain after the previous question.

+ZeMing Gao utilizes this reasoning in an informal blog post purporting a mathematical proof that Craig Wright is Satoshi Nakamoto [Gao21].
+We know that Wright is indeed not Satoshi Nakamoto, based on a legal trial in which Gao testified as an expert witness.
+Gao outlines in theory both Bayesian inference and what we call the Guess Who method but does not run numbers; remarking, "a graduate student could do an actual Satoshi Nakamoto Bayesian modeling for a thesis; but I already know the result."
+He does list 15 questions that could be used in Guess Who.
+Consider the first two,

+>1.
+How many people in the world are known to be related to at least the earliest stage of Bitcoin development and also skilled in the programming language Forth (the requisite language used for Bitcoin script designing)?
+(Answer: exactly one)
+>
+>2.
+How many people in the world are known to be related to at least the earliest stage of Bitcoin and also had worked extensively on digital cash and gaming systems for years before Bitcoin’s release?
+(Answer: exactly one)

+Already these questions are problematic: (1) Satoshi tried not to have his identity tied to Bitcoin's development; (2) Forth specifically is not requisite, just stack-based languages, while C++ is paramount (Wright presumedly does not know C++ as, under oath at trial, he failed to explain any line of Bitcoin's code or even be able to describe what a uint is); (3) the questions are not independent as they repeat the same first clause; and (4) Satoshi might not had worked on digital cash or gaming before Bitcoin.

-### Occam's Razor
+### Occam's razor

-* Clark [Cla16] argues Satoshi is most likely a single individual (Occam's razor is discussed below) as years of communication was self-consistent and displayed deep knowledge of all aspects of Bitcoin.

-* > "**#2 It Would Require An Exceptionally Elaborate False Trail** There are volumes of forum and email messages between Satoshi and Andresen.
-If these were faked, Satoshi must have spent more time writing fake emails to convince the world he wasn’t Gavin Andresen than he did writing code for Bitcoin."
+Occam's razor is a heuristic that encourages investigators to decide between two potential explanations by preferring the simpler one.
+Occam's razor is a heuristic without a mathematical basis.
+Bayes Theorem sometimes also prefers a simpler hypothesis because simple tends to have a high ratio between likelihood and marginal likelihood, but it is not strictly the case.

+Clark [Cla16] considers if Satoshi is a single individual or is a team of individuals.
+He concludes that the years of self-consistent communication across multiple platforms and times is simpler for a single individual than a group of individuals.
+Others consider candidates, such as Hal Finney or Gavin Andresen, who are well-known collaborators of Satoshi with volumes of public correspondence.
+Were Hal Finney, it would be simpler for Hal to not engage with Satoshi or Bitcoin at all, rather than drawing attention to himself and fabricating fake correspondence.
+While these deductions might seem sensible, Occam's razor can be taken further than most would accept.
+For example, McGrath Goodman in *Newsweek* deduces Satoshi Nakamoto is the real name of Satoshi [MG20]—indeed a simpler explanation than it being a pseudonym (and proposed Dorian Satoshi Nakamoto, 1 of 3 Satoshi Nakamoto's living in the US at the time [Hil14], as the candidate ).

 ##  Biases